jsalonen/yle-api/README.md

 **Work in progress.
 All contributions (pull requests, issues, comments) welcome!**

-## Installing
+## Requirements

-Requires: node.js v4.0.0 or later.
+Requires node.js v4.0.0 or later.

-Install the library with:

-	npm install yle-api

-In order to use Yle API, you must provide SDK with your developer API keys.
+You must provide the SDK with your developer API keys.
 The keys can be ordered from the official developer site at: http://developer.yle.fi/.

 Note that terms of service apply to any usage of the API, including this SDK.

-## Using command-line tool
+## Command-line Tools

+For command-line use, you may prefer installing globally with:

+        npm install -g yle-api

 Authorize the command-line tools with your API keys as follows: